data-drift/data-drift/README.md

 For a step-by-step guide on the python installation, see the [docs](https://pypi.org/project/datagit/).

+## Datadrift cloud

 We are in development and we would love to do the installation with you.
 [Fill the form on our website](https://www.data-drift.io/) so we can do a 15min demo.
 If the tool solves your problem then the installation require 2\*30 min meeting.

 </br>

-# ⚡️ Use cases
+# ⚡️ Key Features

-## 🔔 Monitoring drift with custom alerting
+## 🔮 Metrics monitoring & custom alerting

-Become aware of unknown unknowns in your data quality with metric drift alerting.
-Monitor the [quality and consistency of your metrics](https://www.data-drift.io/blog/why-data-consumers-do-not-trust-your-reporting-and-you-might-not-even-know-it) over time.
+Get full visibility into metrics variation and pro-actively detect data quality issues.
+Become aware of unknown unknowns with metric drift custom alerting.

   <a href="https://www.data-drift.io">
     <img src="./datadrift-new-drift-alert.png" alt="DataDrift new drift custom alerting" width="800px"/>